lesaint/lesaint.github.io/_drafts/setting_up_a_minecraft_server_on_google_compute_engine.md

 ### provide billing info

-Billing info are required to use Google Compute Engine as creating an instance or a disk will cost you from the first minute (but, so little...).
+Billing info are required to use Google Compute Engine because creating an instance or a disk will cost you from the first minute (but, so little...).

 ## install Google Cloud SDK

-My installation setup is described in [Installing Google Cloud SDK on Ubuntu with Oh-My-Zsh](TODO link to tip).
+My installation setup is described in [Installing Google Cloud SDK on Ubuntu with Oh-My-Zsh]({% post_url tips/2014-10-17-installing_google_cloud_sdk_on_ubuntu_with_oh-my-zsh %}).

 ## authenticate with Google Cloud SDK